miyatakazuya/cse151-lab-reports/Lab5/Kazuya_LabReport5.md

 ```

 ### Reply #!
 (From Student)
 > Thank you that fixed the issue of the tests not running properly.
-However, my tests are failing and I am not sure why.
-Out of the 3 tests in ListEaxmplesTests.java, only of them fails.
-When the input to merge is already sorted, the test runs fine.
-But when they are not sorted, the program ends earlier than it should and the array is length 3 instead of 4.
+However, my tests is still not outputing the result of the tests as intended.
+Once I run the bash script, it never returns any out put and I am not sure why.
+It may be infinite running somewhere but with no output I can't determine in which file or line the program is getting stuck at.
 >

 Terminal Output:
 ```
-[cs15lfa23ou@ieng6-201]:lab7:283$ bash test.sh
+[cs15lfa23ou@ieng6-201]:lab7:291$ bash test.sh
 JUnit version 4.13.2
-.E..
-Time: 0.022
-There was 1 failure:
-1) testMerge1(ListExamplesTests)
-array lengths differed, expected.length=4 actual.length=3; arrays first differed at element [3]; expected:<y> but was:<end of array>
-        at org.junit.internal.ComparisonCriteria.arrayEquals(ComparisonCriteria.java:89)
-        at org.junit.internal.ComparisonCriteria.arrayEquals(ComparisonCriteria.java:28)
-        at org.junit.Assert.internalArrayEquals(Assert.java:534)
-        at org.junit.Assert.assertArrayEquals(Assert.java:285)
-        at org.junit.Assert.assertArrayEquals(Assert.java:300)
-        at ListExamplesTests.testMerge1(ListExamplesTests.java:12)
-        ...
-9 trimmed
-Caused by: java.lang.AssertionError: expected:<y> but was:<end of array>
-        at org.junit.Assert.fail(Assert.java:89)
-        at org.junit.Assert.failNotEquals(Assert.java:835)
-        at org.junit.Assert.assertEquals(Assert.java:120)
-        at org.junit.Assert.assertEquals(Assert.java:146)
-        at org.junit.internal.ComparisonCriteria.arrayEquals(ComparisonCriteria.java:87)
-        ...
-15 more

-FAILURES!!!
-Tests run: 3,  Failures: 1
+.

+(Never outputs anything)
 ```
 ListExampleTests.java:
 ```